Cookie preferences

 c.
 Link(s) to English translation:

 An English translation of the Cabinet of Ministers Regulation No.797 “Regulations Regarding Non-subjection of Certain Vertical Agreements to the Prohibition of the Agreement Specified in Art.
-11, Paragraph One of the Competition Law” adopted 29 September 2008 is accessible via this link.
+11, Paragraph One Competition Law” adopted 29 September 2008 is accessible via this link.

 An English translation of the Civil Law is accessible via this link.